urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 path slash in Arvo.
 Otherwise, the mapping is straightforward.
 Legal Arvo paths are a strict subset of Unix paths - for example, uppercase characters are not allowed - so the round trip is always clean.
+So long as Urbit is always the primary state and Unix is only a derived view, this works great.

 Edit `$URBIT_HOME/waclux-tomwyc/try/bin/goodbye.hoon`, in another window or while the server is down, then restart the server.
 As soon as you enter any keyboard input in `vere`, you'll see

     : /~waclux-tomwyc/try/2/bin/goodbye/hoon
     ~waclux-tomwyc/try=>